Fire and rescue services

 Driving in Venezuela is dangerous.

 There's a risk of extortion on roads outside major cities.
-Armed groups pose as police and set up illegal roadblocks.
-See Safety
+Checkpoint officials might ask for bribes.
+Armed groups may pose as police and set up illegal roadblocks.

 More information: